Jocelyn Morlock: Style

 Morlock's music exhibits a quirky and eccentric post-modernism, but is specially centred on emotion.
 Her musical language is typically tonal or modal, but is expanded with extended techniques and colouristic effects.

+Personal life

+Morlock was the longtime partner of Hard Rubber Orchestra director and trumpeter John Korsrud.

+Death

+Morlock died on 27 March 2023, at the age of 53.